SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/NotesReWrite/JS210_CourseNotes_Rewrite.md

 - What does a closure keep track of?

 - Understand how a JavaScript program read from source code, how the modules are loaded into a program (which is probably different depending on the environment the program is executed in browser; node; other?) and what procedure the program goes through up to execution.

+- Is it accurate that closures used in the execution phase (which are used to look-up up tracked identifiers) are created during the creation phase?